- How is prostate cancer treated?

 Also, each drug may have its own unique side effects.

 Most side effects go away once treatment is over.
 If you have problems with side effects, talk with your doctor or nurse about what can be done.
 There is help for many chemo side effects.
-For example, there are drugs to prevent or reduce nausea and vomiting.
-Other drugs can be given to boost blood cell counts.
+For example, drugs can prevent or reduce nausea and vomiting.